samiahhossain/Impulse-Bye/README.md

 # Impulse-Bye
-Extension/application to make your purchasing decisions more intentional
+Extension/application to make your purchasing decisions more intentional and thought out